Jaspreetsm21/Kickstarter_Funding/README.md

 # Data Cleaning and EDA
 After downloading the data, I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following variables:

-Transformed founded Unix date to Standard dates
+Transformed founded Unix date to GMT date

-Added new column for time between created and deadline date - also launched to deadline date Changing date types
+Added new column for time between created and deadline date - also launched to deadline date

+Changing date types

 ![](Images/country.PNG)